raspberrypi/documentation/linux/usage/cron.md

 For example:

 ```
-0 0 * * *  /home/pi/backup.sh
+15 0 * * *  sh /home/pi/backup.sh
 ```

-This cron entry would run the `backup.sh` script every day at midnight.
+This cron entry would run the `backup.sh` script, located in /home/pi/backup, every day at 15 minutes past midnight.

 ### View scheduled tasks